dmwm/cms-htcondor-es/README.md

 job ClassAds, converts them to a JSON document, and uploads them to the local ElasticSearch instance.

+It will ignore the jobs with the value DONOTMONIT in the classsad CMS_Type.

 The majority of the logic is in the conversion of ClassAds to values that are immediately useful in Kibana / ElasticSearch.
 A significant portion